Retour à la caverne, Act II

 Retour à la Caverne - Act II, Paris, France, 2023

-While the first Act of Retour à la caverne referred to the origins of ballet and opera by mixing classical architecture with archaic geological structures, Act II invites us to go back even further in time.
-The scattering of handprints across the trompe l’oeil anchor the cavern as the birthplace of cave art.
+The scattering of handprints across the facade anchored the cavern as the birthplace of cave art.
 Hundreds of people participated in the creation of Act II - Retour à la caverne by making prints of their hands during Mano Habilis workshops at le 19m.
 From September to November, participants learned how to embroider, embellishing their own handprints and posing with their creations at an Inside Out Photobooth.
 Their prints were collected and placed on the facade alongside hundreds of others.